Tag Archives: communication

 The effective use and timing of aids rein, leg, seat and weight aids produce connection with the horse to communicate position, tempo, gait, direction, engagement and lateral movements while maintaining relaxation and balance.
 This partnership of contact and connection lead to harmony where each ride is more like a dance.

-The rein aids have a purpose to help the horse relax the jaw, flex the poll, bend the neck side to side, position the neck up and down, direct the shoulders, help the horse be balanced, and a closed hand communicates halt.
+The rein aids have a purpose to help the horse relax the tongue, lower jaw, flex the poll, bend the neck side to side, position the neck up and down, direct the shoulders, help the horse be balanced, and closed fingers communicate halt.

 The seat, leg and weight aids also have a purpose to direct tempo, forwardness, engagement, and direction.
-The goal is to teach the horse to responding to the lightest aid without the need to re-cue while maintaining the position and tempo requested.
+The goal is to teach the horse to responding to the lightest aid.
+Then the rider needs to stop cueing once the horse responds.
 This takes consistent training on the rider’s part to achieve.

 After studying the USDF and Legerete methods.
 I find the French dressage more effective in that the stopping aids of the rein are not used at the exact same time as going forward aids of the leg and seat.
 Combining the legs and driving seat aids with the hand aids is like driving a car with one foot on the brake and the other foot on the gas at the same time.
-I have found this to be unproductive and confusing to the horse.
+I have found that combining the stop and go aids to be unproductive and confusing to the horse, and actually makes it difficult to teach lightness.

 Here’s my story…